jaredjbeck/jaredjbeck.github.io/about.md

 I am a PhD student at the University of Wisconsin-Madison studying plant ecology and conservation biology.
 [My PhD research](/coexistence.md) focuses on patterns of coexistence and diversity in temperate forests.
 See [Jared's CV](/content/BECK_CV_20Jan2020.pdf).

-In my spare time, I enjoy spending time outdoors: hiking, camping, canoeing, birding, botanizing, and generally exploring the natural world or working on restoration projects.
+In my spare time, I enjoy spending time outdoors: hiking, camping, canoeing, birding, botanizing, exploring the natural world, or working on restoration projects.
 My fascination with ducks and salamanders borders on obsession.

 #### Education
 BA Biology, Carleton College (2010-2014)